Discover how to explore the Frankland Islands, a group of 5 amazing Great Barrier Reef Islands, from Cairns, Australia.

 Here's a quick video that I put together from my trip to the Frankland Islands.
 Enjoy!
 And, if you're looking for more short travel videos, make sure to subscribe while you're there.

 The Frankland Islands are a series of five islands just outside the mouth of the Mulgrave River, south of Cairns and the closer Fitzroy Island.
-All five islands are accessible by boat for those lucky enough to have their own.
-However, there’s only one organised day trip from Cairns which visits Normanby Island (the best Frankland Island).
+All five islands are accessible by boat.

-$5 OFF: Booking online with Backpacker Deals when you use code: OLLY5
+$5 OFF your Frankland Islands tour online with Backpacker Deals when you use code: OLLY5

-This is the same all-inclusive Frankland Island Day Trip that I’ll be covering in this blog post.
-Don’t worry, you don’t have to be a backpacker to take advantage of this cheaper deal.
+This is the same all-inclusive Frankland Island day trip that I went on and covered in this blog post.
+Don't worry, you don't have to be a backpacker to take advantage of this cheaper deal!

-Frankland Island Day Trip From Cairns – What to Expect
+What to Expect on a Frankland Island Day Trip From Cairns

 The rest of this blog post will break down exactly what you can expect on the Frankland Islands tour from Cairns based on my experience.

-- 4 hours at Normanby Island (the best one)
+- 4 hours at Normanby Island (the best island for snorkelling)

 - Guided Island Walk